 For this trial, only add one trigger and one automation.
 Later, after you plan your ticket workflows, you can add more triggers and automations as needed.

 For this trial, do not remove any default triggers.
 Some default triggers are essential and control important email notifications to your customers.
-See About the Support default triggers.
+See About the standard Support triggers.

 Step 8: Use Explore to analyze and improve performance